More information about how to get in touch by phone, email or in person.

 Can I exchange my tickets to a different event?

-Unfortunately tickets cannot be exchanged to a different event.
-If you have bought tickets for an event that has multiple dates and/or times then it is possible to swap the tickets to a different performance within that run for a £2 exchange fee per ticket.
+Exchanges may be possible for some events.
+If you have bought tickets for an event that has multiple dates and/or times then it may be possible to swap the tickets to a different performance within that run for a £2 exchange fee per ticket.

 Is there a way to get tickets to an event that is sold out?